Decomposition matrices and blocks for the symplectic blob algebra over the complex field: A necessary block condition

 \subsection{The $Z_n$-action theorem}

 The following lemma is mostly a restatement of \cite[Proposition 5.19]{degiernichols}.
-However we have also included the labels of the irreducible modules. \begin{lem} The \generic\ $b_n$-module with basis $\{v_p \; |\; p$ of fixed final height $h_n \}$ in $W^{(n)}(b)$ is isomorphic to the generic irreducible $b_n$-module $W_{h_n}(n)$. \end{lem} \begin{proof} Note first that this is indeed a module for the blob algebra, as the only elements of the symplectic blob algebra that change the final height of a path involve the generator $e_n$, which is not present when we consider the restricted action.
+However we have also included the labels of the irreducible modules. \begin{lem} The generic $b_n$-module with basis $\{v_p \mid p \mbox{ of fixed final height } h_n \}$ in $\W{n}{}(b)$ is isomorphic to the generic irreducible $b_n$-module $W_{h_n}(n)$. \end{lem} \begin{proof} Note first that this is indeed a module for the blob algebra, as the only elements of the symplectic blob algebra that change the final height of a path involve the generator $e_n$, which is not present when we consider the restricted action.

 Now by \cite[Proposition 5.19]{degiernichols} these modules are the generic irreducibles for the blob algebra, so it suffices to show that the labelling matches up.

 First consider the case when $n$ is even.
 From \cite[(3.2)]{marwood00} we have a maximal heredity chain of idempotents